I Am Willing to Accept the Supervision of All

 By Xianshang, Shanxi Province

-A little while ago, whenever I heard that upper-level leaders were coming to our church to implement some work, I would feel a bit ill at ease.
-I didn’t reveal my feelings outwardly, but my heart was full of opposition.
+A little while ago, every time I heard that the district preachers were coming to our church, I would feel a bit ill at ease.
+I didn’t reveal my feelings outwardly, but my heart was full of secret opposition.
 I thought: “It would be best if you all didn’t come.
-If you do come, at least don’t waterwith me.
+If you do come, at least don’t work in the church with me.
 Otherwise, I’ll be restricted and unable to commune.”
 Later, the situation got so bad that I actually hated their coming.
-But being so numb, I had no understanding of the state I was in, much less did I think to seek to resolve it.
+Even as such, I didn’t think there was anything wrong with me and certainly didn’t try to know myself in the context of this situation.

-Thank God for His revelations and enlightenment, which allowed me to realize my satanic nature.
-I vow to pursue the truth with diligence and come to a deeper understanding of satanic poisons within my nature.
-I vow, more so, to accept the inspection and supervision of other co-workers and leaders.
+Thank You God for Your revelations and enlightenment, which allowed me to realize my satanic nature of arrogance and vileness.
+I see that I am, in fact, a child of the great red dragon and of the archangel.
+God, I vow to seek the truth with diligence and come to a deeper understanding of how the great red dragon’s poison afflicts my nature.
+I vow, more so, to accept the inspection and supervision of other workers and leaders.
 I will accept the dealing and pruning of all.
-I shall place myself under the inspection of the entire congregation so I may fulfill my duties conscientiously to comfort God’s heart.
+I shall place myself under the inspection of the entire congregation so I may fulfill my duties conscientiously to comfort Your heart.